code-iku/learn-webhook-test/README.md

 # learn-webhook-test
-This rep is for to learn how to setup-webhook-for-github-repo and trigger it
+This repository is for to learn how to setup-webhook-for-github-repo and trigger it